dosandk/date-range-calendar/readme.md

 });
 ```
 #### fragmentsNumber
-Parameter "fragmentsNumber" allows to set a number of months for the calendar.
+Parameter `fragmentsNumber` allows to set a number of months for the calendar.

 ```javascript
 var dateRangePicker = new DateRangePicker({